jupyterlab/jupyterlab/tutorial/documents.md

 ### [Document Models](http://jupyter.org/jupyterlab/interfaces/_docregistry_interfaces_.idocumentmodel.html)

 Created by the model factories and passed to widget factories and widget extensions.
+Models are the way in which we interact with the data of a document.
+For a simple text file, we typically only use the `to/fromString()` methods.
+A more complex document like a Notebook contains more points of interaction like the Notebook metadata.

 ### [Document Contexts](http://jupyter.org/jupyterlab/interfaces/_docregistry_interfaces_.idocumentcontext.html)

 Created by the Document Manager and passed to widget factories and widget extensions.
+The context contains the model as one of its properties so that we can pass a single object around.

 They are used to provide an abstracted interface to the session and contents API from jupyter-js-services for the given model.
-They are tied to a model and can be shared between widgets.
+They can be shared between widgets.

 The reason for a separate context and model is so that it is easy to create model factories and the heavy lifting of the context is left to the Document Manager.
+Contexts are not meant to be subclassed or re-implemented and are meant to be the glue between the document model and the wider application.